finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **list_diary_entries**
 > PagedResourceListOfDiaryEntry list_diary_entries(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)

-[EXPERIMENTAL] ListDiaryEntries: List diary entries.
+[EARLY ACCESS] ListDiaryEntries: List diary entries.

 List all the diary entries matching particular criteria.